 The Bayview Hunters Point neighborhood has been served by only limited retail services on Third Street for decades.
-Now, with 10,672 residential units planned for Candlestick and the Shipyard (plus approximately 1,400 homes underway at the already approved Phase I of the Shipyard and another 2,800 units emerging at nearby Executive Park), a significant opportunity exists to fill this long-standing need.
-Thus a large mixed use center is planned in the Candlestick site.
+Now, with 10,500 10,672 residential units planned for Candlestick and the Shipyard (plus approximately 1,400 homes underway at the already approved Phase I of the Shipyard and another 2,800 units emerging at nearby Executive Park), a significant opportunity exists to fill this long-standing need.
+Thus a large mixed use shopping center is planned in the Candlestick site.
 The center accomplishes four important objectives: 1) it meets a retail demand in the City's southeast sector; 2) it helps to generate revenue needed in order to build the community's infrastructure; 3) it offers many job opportunities for residents and; 4) it will become the town center for this extensive new community.

-The Candlestick Center neighborhood, described in Section 5.3, is planned as a vibrant neighborhood with a lively mix of uses.
-Retail will line two pedestrian oriented main streets - Ingerson Avenue and Harney Way.
+The Candlestick Center neighborhood, described in Section 55.3, is planned as a vibrant mixed-use retail precinct-neighborhood andwith a lively mix of uses.
+The anticipated design is decidedly in contrast to a conventional suburban mall.
+Shops Retail will line two pedestrian oriented main streets - Ingerson Avenue and Harney Way.
 Additional interior streets, walkways and plaza areas are proposed to emphasize the Center's pedestrian nature.
 Housing, commercial, a hotel and entertainment uses are also planned in the neighborhood to reinforce the mixed-use character.